et0and/portfolio-redux/content/projects/te-wahi.md

 <h3>Background + The Problem </h3>

-Takapuna Grammar School launched their maker space (nee Innovation Space) for students and staff in 2020.
-With a wide range of different tools and machinery, there is a high learning curve for anyone new to the space with students ranging from years 9 - 13 (12 - 18 year olds) and teachers.
-Without some form of training, accessibility of this space is limited.
+Takapuna Grammar School launched their Innovation Space in 2020, offering a wide range of tools and machinery for students and staff to use.
+However, without proper training, this space can be inaccessible for anyone new to it, including students ranging from years 9-13 and teachers.
+This poses a significant learning curve and limits accessibility to the space.

 <br><br>